Chelidae: Phylogeny

 Relationships of the living forms based on Georges et al., 2014.

-The species in the Chelidae family are distributed across Australia, New Guinea, and South America.
+The species in the family Chelidae are distributed across Australia, New Guinea, and South America.
 Over time they were required to disperse out of concerns of food shortage, habitat destruction, and weather disruptions.
 In all of these warmer climates, they can be found in turbid waters covered by muck and the root-mats of underwater vegetation.
 The waters that they are found in often lack large species of fish that would put them at risk of predation.